 What Is PHI (Protected Health Information)?

-Simply put, protected health information (PHI) is any health data related to past, present, or future physical or mental health that can be linked to an individual and that is collected in relation to the provision of healthcare.
+Simply put, protected health information (PHI) is any health data related to past, present, or future physical or mental health.
+This information can be linked to an individual and is collected about the provision of healthcare.

-If this information is stolen, it can be sold and used to commit fraud.
-It is often used for access to medical care in the victim’s name, and it can go undetected for months or even years.
+However, if anyone steals this information, thieves can sell and use it to commit fraud.
+Thieves often use it for access to medical care in the victim’s name, and it can go undetected for months or even years.

 Types of PHI

 Protected health information and the requirements for its protection are described in the Health Insurance Portability and Accountability Act (HIPAA).
-HIPAA provides 18 identifiers for what kinds of information should be treated as PHI:
+Furthermore, HIPAA provides 18 identifiers for what kinds of information they treat as PHI:

 • Names